USF-Team/USFBOT/README.md

 DISCLAIMER: We do not knowingly collect data of children under 16.
 Under article 8 of the GDPR, you are required to have your guardian(s) consent for you before using our products and services if you are under 16.

 ## What data do we gather?
-- Guild and User IDs when they gets reported to us to blacklist them.
+- Guild and User IDs when they invite the bot and gets reported to us to blacklist them.
 - Reports sent to us

 ## Why do we need this data?